-The BWL continues to provide support for Adopt A River.
-Two general river cleanup days are organized each year, one in the spring and one in the fall.
-Everyone is invited to join these efforts and take part in a picnic lunch along the Grand River following the cleanup.
+The BWL continues to provide support for the Adopt a River event held each spring.
+The community is invited to participate and enjoy a picnic lunch along the Grand River following the clean-up.

-In 2006, the BWL began a new partnership with Impression 5 Science Center to coordinate the Adopt A River program.
-River cleanup headquarters is now located at Impression 5 Science Center along the Riverwalk at 200 Museum Drive in Lansing.
-The partnership will provide new opportunities to broaden and enhance the program, including free admission to Impression 5 Science Center the day of river cleanups for Adopt A River volunteers.
-Impression 5 will focus its Super Saturday exhibits on learning about ecology and the environment on those days.
+In 2006, Impression 5 Science Center first partnered with the BWL to coordinate Adopt a River and is now the headquarters for the event at 200 Museum Drive in Lansing.
+This partnership provides opportunities to broaden and enhance the program, including free admission to Impression 5 Science Center the day of river clean-up for volunteers.

-Since the program began, Adopt A River volunteers have cleared literally tons of litter and junk from our rivers and river banks.
-Adopt A River volunteers are a major reason why these Lansing resources are being returned to their natural beauty and why the event has been award winning, setting an example for other communities to follow.
+Since the program began, nearly 500 Adopt a River volunteers each year have cleared thousands of pounds of litter from the rivers and banks.
+They’re a major reason why Lansing resources are being returned to their natural beauty and why the event has been award winning, setting an example for other communities to follow.

 For more information or to sign up for the next river cleanup, please call: Erik Larson, Impression 5 Science Center, 485-8116 ext.
 43 or visit www.impression5.org.